sourcegraph/deploy-sourcegraph-aws/README.md

 - `make apply`
 - `make destroy`
 - `make output`

-For example, in the `terraform/ec2` directory run `make plan` instead of `terraform plan -var-file terraform.tfvars`.

 > NOTE: You are not required to use make, it's just included to make things easy and document what parameters to pass to Terraform.